-Yes, I do exclusively first nation and metis genealogies.
-I follow up with up with a minimum of forty to sixty hours of research, transcribing documents, sometimes translating them if French and then with the organization of all the information found it is inputted into a proof sheet.
-I also provide a pedigree chart in Stage One followed by time in the documentation of findings.
-This usually includes the attachment of documents into Drop Box.
+Yes, I do exclusively FIRST NATION, METIS AND ANCESTRY WITH INDIGENOUS FAMILY LINES.
+I follow up with up with research, transcribing documents, sometimes translating them if French and then with the organization of all the information found it is inputted into a Proof Sheet.
+I also provide a Pedigree Chart in Stage One followed by time in the documentation of findings and their sources.
+This includes the attachment of documents into Drop Box.

-Clients have had me go on to Stage Two or Three depending on various reasons, such as a more in-depth look at a person and the tribe they came from, it varies on why further research is wanted.
+Clients have had me go on to Stage Two or Three depending on various reasons, such as a more in-depth look at a person and the tribe they came from, OR going for FN Status or Metis Citizenship--it varies on why further research is wanted.
 And then in many cases people are satisfied with Stage One and that is it.
 Stage Two is often more concentrated/in-depth on specific ancestors or in finding specific answers and includes loading documentation to Drop Box, besides providing a proof sheet, and pedigree chart.
 I would say about half my clients go on to Stage Two and only a small portion decide on Stage Three usually to answer a question on a new discovery found in Stage Two work.

 Cheers!
-And I truly do believe the ancestors are arranging things.
+And I truly do believe the ANCESTORS are arranging things.